 Leading the team

 Projects we lead were often the ones that garnered the most press, and excited the most people.
-Advocacy and changing industry opinions were our main objectives as a company, and my team constantly achived those goals despite the very serious headwinds that were the FirefoxOS project and organizational upheaval.
-Our lead in succesful projects and the stable foundation of how the team operated went a long way in releiving my designers' anxieties.
+Advocacy and changing industry opinions were our main objectives as a company, and my team constantly achieved those goals despite the very serious headwinds that were the FirefoxOS project and organizational upheaval.
+Our lead in successful projects and the stable foundation of how the team operated went a long way in relieving my designers' anxieties.

 Project – MDN redesign

 A well thought out information architecture was the goal, and what I focused on in the project, but designing an IA for a site that could have six new sections next week and then ten fewer the week after that was a new challenge.
 Instead of building a rigid map of what we thought the site should be, we worked with a group of contributors and the editors of the site to create a framework everyone believed in and that met all our goal.
 To get to the final solution, we ran a series of interviews with the internal stakeholders, another with a group of highly active MDN contributors and then ran a fairly large open card sort with 100 MDN users.

 When we started the project we pulled a snapshot of every page on MDN, and found out the site had roughly 39,800 pages and over 500 categories at that time.
 This obviously made creating a deck of cards to be sorted a little daunting, we needed to consolidate themes.
 We worked through this with our stakeholders and contributors in our interviews and ended up with a still rather hefty but much more manageable 93 cards.
 I should note here that having a very enthusiastic and engaged user-base is the only thing that makes a card sort with this many cards possible.
 We ended up with an 11% abandonment rate, and hit 100 responses in less than 36 hours.